mk-fg/reliable-discord-client-irc-daemon/README.rst

   None of these will change after reconnection, channel or server reshuffling, etc - translation is fully deterministic and does not depend on other names.

-- Translation for discord mentions, attachments and emojis.
+- Translation for discord mentions, attachments and emojis in incoming msgs.

 - Easily accessible backlog via /t (/topic) commands in any channel, e.g. "/t log 2019-01-08" to dump backlog from that point on to the present, fetching